-- 1. Increase students' understanding and appreciation of the varieties of religious experience and expression - 2.
+- Increase students' understanding and appreciation of the varieties of religious experience and expression - 2.
 Address current biblical and theological developments - 3.
 Correlate the students' pursuit of theological inquiry with their religious development and moral responsibility.

 RLS 100 Biblical Studies 3

 RLS 104 World Religions 3

-RLS 114 Introduction to Christian Thought or Theology of the Church 3
+RLS 114 or Introduction to Christian Thought or Theology of the 3

+RLS 113 Church

-RLS 106 Theology and Human Experience or
+RLS 106 or Theology and Human Experience or Women and 3

-RLS 107G Women and Spirituality 3
+RLS 107G Spirituality

-RLS 115 Religion in America or
+RLS 115 or Religion in America or American Catholicism 3

-RLS 116 American Catholicism 3
+RLS 116

 Core or free elective 3

-Total 18 credi ts